edwiny/progref/java/java_jars.md

 **Warning**: The text file from which you are creating the manifest must end with a new line or carriage return.
 The last line will not be parsed properly if it does not end with a new line or carriage return.

 ## Setting entry point

-Specify class with main function in this header
+Specify class with main function in this header.
+The class name needs be be fully qualified (i.e. contain path / package)

 Main-Class: Main

+If this field is present, you can just start the program with `java -jar my.jar`.
+Otherwise you need to provide the class path with `java -cp my.jar Main`

 ## Load classes from another jar into your jars classpath: